-In the US respiratory protective equipment is addressed by OSHA in 29 CFR 1910.134.
-The European Union utilises several standards, including: EN149 (disposable filtering face piece respirators), EN 405 and 140 (half masks), EN136 (full face masks), EN141 (gas/vapour combination filters), and EN143 (particulate filters).
+In the US, respiratory protective equipment standards are OSHA - 29 CFR 1910.134.
+The European Union has several, including: EN149 (disposable filtering face piece respirators), EN 405 and 140 (half masks), EN136 (full face masks), EN141 (gas/vapour combination filters), and EN143 (particulate filters).
 Australia and New Zealand use AS/NZS Standard 1715.
 Canada uses CSA Standard Z94.4-03.
-These standards provide a solid foundation for any respiratory protection programme.
+These standards provide a foundation for your respiratory protection programme.

-With a dust mask the entire face piece is composed of a filtering medium that traps airborne contaminants before they can reach the user’s respiratory system.
-These disposable masks provide effective protection against certain airborne hazards, but they have limitations.
-Toxic gasses and vapours are able to pass right through a dust mask to the user.
-Another important limitation to remember is that dust masks do not increase or supply oxygen.
-An environment with an oxygen level below 19.5 percent is known as oxygen deficient, and a dust mask provides no protection here.
+Dust masks are composed of a filtering medium that traps airborne contaminants before they can reach the user’s respiratory system.
+Disposable masks provide effective protection against certain airborne hazards, but they are limited.
+Toxic gasses and vapours are able to pass right through a dust mask.
+Dust masks do not increase or supply oxygen.
+An oxygen level below 19.5 percent is known as oxygen deficient, and a dust mask provides no protection.
 Air purifying respirators provide protection by filtering the air supplied to the wearer.
-They work by drawing inhaled air through a filtering medium which reduces the contaminant level in the air before it is inhaled.
+They work by drawing inhaled air through a filtering medium which reduces the contaminant level in the air before inhalation.

-Powered air purifying respirators (PAPR) rely on filters just like the negative pressure air purifying respirators but they are equipped with a battery powered blower to provide a positive pressure inside the mask.
-PAPR are generally more comfortable for long term use and have significantly higher APF.
+Powered air purifying respirators (PAPR) rely on filters just like the negative pressure air purifying respirators.
+They are equipped with a battery powered blower to provide a positive pressure inside the mask.
+PAPR are more comfortable for long term use and have higher APF.

-Air supplying respirators provide protection by blocking ambient air and supplying stored air or oxygen to the wearer.
-The air or oxygen is supplied from a source different to the atmosphere the person is working in, such as a compressor, cylinder or air line.
+Air supplying respirators provide protection by blocking ambient air.
+They supply stored air or oxygen to the wearer.
+The air or oxygen is supplied from a source different to the atmosphere the person is working in.
+This might be a compressor, cylinder or air line.